trimble-oss/website-modus.trimble.com/content/components/web/chips/_index.md

 - Tap a chip to select it.
 - Multiple chips can be selected or unselected.

-### Accessibility

-- Use `fieldset` to create a chip group.
-- Chips need to be focusable and part of the tab sequence.
-- When the chip has focus, pressing the "Space" key selects it or activates an action.

 {{< whats-changed-table >}}

 | Date       | Version | Notes                             | Contributors |